 There is nothing like the smell of bread baking in the oven!
 After you get used to eating your homemade bread, there is no way back.
 The store-bought stuff tastes like cardboard and doesn’t fill you up.

 Do you make bread at home?
 Is there one recipe you regularly use?
 I will be happy if you leave a link to it in the comments.

 - 1/2 a cup olive oil

 - 2.5 cups water

-- Divide the loaf in two and shape each part into a loaf.
+- Place the dough on a working surface and shape it into one large loaf.
+Then divide it into two and shape each part into a loaf.

 Please follow me on Pinterest her: Lady Lee’s Home